RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 #### Authentication of Devices

 Some computing and communications devices (routers, firewalls, servers, etc.) and software applications will be named as certificate subjects.
-In such cases, the device must have a human sponsor.
+In such cases, the device must have a human sponsor who is affiliated with the agency under which the certificate is being issued.
 The sponsor is responsible for providing the following registration information:

 - Equipment identification (e.g., serial number) or service name (e.g., DNS name) or unique software application name